Wedding Budget Tip #17: Buy a Used Wedding Dress

 Have you considered buying a used wedding dress to wear on your big day?

 This can be a great option to save money on your wedding — especially if you have your eye on a designer frock that would otherwise bust a modest budget.
+Buying a second-hand wedding dress can easily save you over 50% off the price of your gown.
+Sounds pretty #budgetsavvy to us!

 Why buying a used wedding dress is the best idea for a budget savvy bride